Don McGregor: Marvel Comics

 [T]here was a lot of invention and experimentation going on during that period ...
 Steve [Gerber] and Don turned out be [writers] who advanced the field. ...
 I don't think Don's work sold terribly well, but I always thought he was doing some interesting things, and I thought, 'Well, the kind of stuff we put him on was the kind of stuff that we didn't expect to become great sellers anyway ...
 So let him experiment with it and see what happens'.
 And he certainly did a lot of interesting things with it.

 McGregor wrote "Killraven, Warrior of the Worlds" in Amazing Adventures vol. 2, #21-39 (Nov.
 1973 - Nov.
 1976, except for fill-in issues #33 and 38); and "Black Panther" in Jungle Action #6-24 (Sept.
 1973 - Nov.
 1976, except for #23, a reprint).
 Comics historian Les Daniels noted that, "The scripts by Don McGregor emphasized the character's innate dignity."
 Unusually for mainstream comics, the Panther stories were set mostly in Africa, in the Panther's fictional homeland Wakanda rather than in Marvel's usual American settings.
 As with the futuristic stories of “Killraven”, McGregor's settings were enough outside the Marvel mainstream that he was able to explore mature themes and adult relationships in a way rare for comics at the time.
 In 2010, Comics Bulletin ranked McGregor's run on Jungle Action third on its list of the "Top 10 1970s Marvels".

 Artist Rich Buckler, his first "Black Panther" collaborator, called McGregor and fellow Marvel writer Doug Moench "two of my absolutely favorite writers.
 They had the same drive and enthusiasm, and just huge amounts of talent and energy."
 African-American writer-editor Dwayne McDuffie said of the 1970s "Black Panther" series:

 This overlooked and underrated classic is arguably the most tightly written multi-part superhero epic ever. ...
 It's damn-near flawless, every issue, every scene, a functional, necessary part of the whole.
 Okay, now go back and read any individual issue.
 You'll find seamlessly integrated words and pictures; clearly introduced characters and situations; a concise (sometimes even transparent) recap; beautifully developed character relationships; at least one cool new villain; a stunning action set piece to test our hero's skills and resolve; and a story that is always moving forward towards a definite and satisfying conclusion.
 That's what we should all be delivering, every single month.
 Don [McGregor] and company did it in only 17 story pages per issue".

 He and artist P. Craig Russell engineered color comic books' first known dramatic interracial kiss in mainstream comics (as opposed to underground comix), between the "Killraven" characters M'Shulla and Carmilla Frost, in Amazing Adventures #31 (July 1975).
-Three years earlier, McGregor and artist Luis Garcia had already presented the first known interracial kiss in any comics in Warren Publishing's black-and-white horror-comics magazine, Creepy #43 (Jan.
+Three years earlier, McGregor and artist Luis García Mozos had already presented the first known interracial kiss in any comics in Warren Publishing's black-and-white horror-comics magazine, Creepy #43 (Jan.
 1972), in the story "The Men Who Called Him Monster".